riccardoFasan/stack-overflow-tweaks-tool/README.md

 ## Installation

-### Microsoft Edge

-The extension is available on Microsoft Store [here](https://microsoftedge.microsoft.com/addons/detail/stackoverflow-tweaks-tool/njpnponmdmhbeojlcdffcliceolmambc?form=MT001Y).

-### Other Chromium browsers

-For other Chromium browsers, such as Google Chrome, the extension needs to be installed manually.
-StackOverflow Tweaks Tool will be available on the Chrome Web Store as soon as possible.

-### Install from source

 Download the repository.
 Go to your browser's extensions page, then turn on developer mode and load the src directory by clicking "load unpacked".
 Visit this [page](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) for more information on how to manually install an unpacked extension.

+StackOverflow Tweaks Tool will be available on the Chrome Web Store as soon as possible.

 ## License